XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

 3. **Timeout Period Verification**: Verifies the actual timeout periods from block timestamps
 4. **Miner Performance Tracking**: Records statistics on each masternode's mining activity and reliability
 5. **Consensus Monitoring**: Logs blockchain consensus events without attempting to predict miners
+6. **Batch Processing**: Processes blocks in configurable batches for efficient resource utilization
+7. **Violation Recording**: Maintains a history of consensus violations for analysis and reporting

 ## Architecture Integration